pingidentity/pingidentity-devops-getting-started/docs/deployment/deployMonitoringStack.md

 !!! note "Prometheus"
     Much of the generic Prometheus work is taken from the [vegasbrianc/prometheus](https://github.com/vegasbrianc/prometheus) repository.

-## Prerequisites
+## Before you begin

+You must:

-* You've already been through [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
+* Complete [Get Started](../get-started/getStarted.md) to set up your DevOps environment and run a test deployment of the products.
 * Pull our pingidentity-getting-started Git [repo](https://github.com/pingidentity/pingidentity-devops-getting-started) to ensure you have the latest sources.

-## What You'll Do
+## About this task

+You will:

 * Deploy the stack
 * Watch the load it generates